Categories

 Design and Price Point

-We had a small web design project for a client that sells a very expensive service.
-This is the story of how design connects to price point.
-Over many years this company had built a successful New York City based business.
-They had done so without ever having a website!
-They came to us in he end ot 2011 having found themselves somewhat reluctantly being pushed into the web wading pool by their sales manager, who felt insufficiently supported by the brand.
+We recently had a small web project for a client that sells a very expensive service.
+Over many years they had built up a successful business, and they had done this without ever having had a website.
+They came to us somewhat reluctantly pushed into the wading pool, as it were, by their sales manager, who felt insufficiently supported by the brand.
 He needed online credentialing and support for his sale activities.
-This was not an unreasonable request.

-After some discovery work it also became clear that their lack of a branded voice on the web was being actively exploited by some of their competitors.
-One company, in fact, even had a page specifically optimized to capture web traffic looking for our new client.
+In our conversations with them, it also became clear that their lack of a branded voice on the web was being actively exploited by some of their competitors.
+One company, in fact, even had a page specifically optimized to capture web traffic looking for our client.
 Others were also engaged in similar, less sophisticated end runs around them, causing confusion among some of their business prospects.

 Their lack of a branded voice on the web was being actively exploited by some of their competitors.

-Their business is very exclusive and entirely referral-based.
-They have the best-in-class name recognition in their industry, and while they understood the need to build a website to reinforce their brand position and show legitimacy, some people in the company were concerned that this online exposure would attract unwanted attention from lower-end service seekers and result in wasted time and expense for them.
-We assured them that the design would telegraph the price point and that we could easily avoid this outcome by making it crystal clear what kind of service they provided, and it would be obvious to any visitor that this company was not selling on price.
+Their business is exclusive and entirely referral-based.
+They have the best-in-class name recognition in the industry, and while they understood the need to build the website to reinforce their brand position and show legitimacy, some in the company were concerned that this online exposure would attract unwanted attention from lower-end service seekers and result in wasted time and expense for them.
+We assured them that the design we developed would avoid this outcome by making it crystal clear what kind of service they provided, and it would be obvious to any visitor that this company was not selling on price.

 Then the tweaking began.